Übersetzung durch Neil Mussett

 2. a judgment is to be executed which has been challenged by a co-accused by means of an appeal on points of law.

-(2c) The cases that have been submitted shall be processed by the public prosecutor as long as he/she considers this to be necessary.
-He/she may return the cases to the senior judicial officer.
-The senior judicial officer shall be bound by a legal view or instructions thereby issued.
+(2c) The cases that have been submitted are processed by the public prosecutor as long as he or she considers this to be necessary.
+He or she may return the cases to the senior judicial officer.
+The senior judicial officer is bound by a legal view, or by instructions thereby issued.

-(3) The judicial execution of measures to maintain public order and means of coercion shall be assigned to the senior judicial officer unless, in individual cases, the judge reserves execution fully or in part.
+(3) The judicial execution of measures to maintain public order and means of coercion is assigned to the senior judicial officer, unless the judge reserves execution fully or in part in individual cases.

-(5) Supervision of execution in the youth custody proceedings shall remain reserved to the judge.
-The execution of tasks by means of which a judicial execution order or a general administrative provision not concerning the supervision of execution are implemented shall be assigned to the senior judicial officer.
-The Federal Ministry of Justice and Consumer Protection shall be empowered by means of a statutory instrument with the consent of the Federal Council in the field of execution in youth custody proceedings to assign non-judicial tasks to the senior judicial officer unless the supervision of execution by the youth court judge is impaired or the duty of execution must be reserved to the official charged with the supervision of execution because of its legal difficulty, because of what is at stake for the person concerned, above all for educational reasons, or to safeguard uniform application of the law.
+(5) Supervision of execution in the youth custody proceedings remains reserved to the judge.
+The execution of tasks by means of which a judicial execution order or a general administrative provision not concerning the supervision of execution is implemented is assigned to the senior judicial officer.
+The Federal Ministry of Justice and Consumer Protection is authorised, by statutory instrument requiring the approval of the Bundesrat, in the field of execution in youth custody proceedings, to assign non-judicial tasks to the senior judicial officer unless the supervision of execution by the youth court judge is impaired or the duty of execution must be reserved to the official charged with the supervision of execution because of its legal difficulty, because of what is at stake for the person concerned, above all for educational reasons, or to safeguard uniform application of the law.
 The judge may order the submission of assigned execution duties.

-(6) The remedy shall be available against the measures of the senior judicial officer which is admissible in accordance with the general provisions of procedural law.
-If no remedy is available according to these, the judge or public prosecutor in whose place the senior judicial officer acted shall decide on objections.
-He/she may issue instructions to the senior judicial officer.
-The powers of the head of the authority emerging from sections 145 and 146 of the Courts Constitution Act (Gerichtsverfassungsgesetz) shall remain unaffected thereby.
+(6) The remedy is available against the measures of the senior judicial officer which is admissible in accordance with the general provisions of procedural law.
+If no remedy is available according to these, the judge or public prosecutor in whose place the senior judicial officer acted decides on objections.
+He or she may issue instructions to the senior judicial officer.
+The powers of the head of the authority emerging from sections 145 and 146 of the Courts Constitution Act (Gerichtsverfassungsgesetz) remain unaffected.

 Section 32